 © Elena Schweitzer | Dreamstime.com

-Lemon balm has a variety of active compounds including flavanoids, polyphenols, and more that exert various health benefits, and it also is able to modulate neurotransmitter activity in the nervous system.
+Lemon balm has a variety of active compounds, including flavanoids and polyphenols, that exert various health benefits.
+It’s also known to modulate neurotransmitter activity in the nervous system.
 This herb has been used to treat anxiety, sleeping problems, dementia, and more.

 - Stress, anxiety, and mood.
 Lemon balm has a mild sedative effect at higher doses, which allows it to be an effective treatment for anxiety.
-Numerous studies have found lemon balm anxiety relief effects, as well as helping to improve mood and reduce stress.[3-5] It is also useful to take lemon balm for depression relief.
-For example, 300 mg of a lemon balm extract for 15 days significantly improved anxiety disorders in adults, along with insomnia symptoms.
+Numerous studies have found that lemon balm not only relieves anxiety but it’s can help improve mood and reduce stress.[3-5] It’s also useful to take lemon balm for depression relief.
+For example, one study shows that 300 mg of a lemon balm extract for 15 days significantly improved anxiety disorders (as well as insomnia symptoms, in adults.

 - Sleep problems.
 Using lemon balm for insomnia can promote relaxation and help you to get to sleep easier.
 Children and adults alike can benefit from these effects.[3,6] One study found that menopausal women given lemon balm extract showed significant improvements in sleep quality.

 - Dementia.
 Lemon balm may enhance memory and cognitive function and may be helpful in addressing a variety of factors associated with dementia.
 Alzheimer’s disease is characterized by a loss of neurons that produce the neurotransmitter acetylcholine.
 Lemon balm can enhance the activity of acetylcholine, plausibly helping to fight some memory deficits associated with the disease.
 Lemon balm is also an antioxidant, so it may be able to protect the brain against oxidative damage and neurodegeneration.
 The calming effects of lemon balm have also been effective at reducing agitation in dementia patients after therapy with lemon balm essential oil aromatherapy.